London Neurologist

 However, the progression and manifestation of symptoms can vary greatly from person to person, making it challenging to predict the course of the disease.

-How common is Motor Neurone Disease?
+How Common is Motor Neurone Disease?

 Motor Neurone Disease (MND) is a relatively rare condition, affecting approximately 5,000 individuals in the UK at any given time.
 The risk of developing MND stands at 1 in 300 people during their lifetime.